trevlar/birthday-reminder-chrome-extension/README.md

-A Chrome Extension base project with AngularJS
+A Chrome Extension that will remind about birthdays.
 ================

-This is a scaffolding project to help you get started.
+This project is built off of a scaffolding project.
 This includes :

 - AngularJS Popup App `scripts/app/`